Highest Awards: What Not To Do

 - Turn in a project report (proposal or final) that is vague: approval can be delayed for the Silver Award if the final report is not filled out completely.
 This includes not answering all parts of the questions asked.
 For the Gold Award you must have a project plan that is complete, already investigated, and a proven need before you approach the committee.

 Think you’ve got a handle on what not to do for your highest award?
 Now want to know what to do?
-We’ll have a post about that next week but until then you can start investigating your community and join over 100 years of women who have been changing the world one project at a time!
+Check out all of the things you should do and start investigating your community and join more than 100 years of women who have been changing the world one project at a time!